 Does online marketing only relate to the evolution of your keyword ranking?
 Or are there other measurements that deserve our greatest attention?
 SEO (Search Engine Optimization) is an absolutely essential tactic to include in the Digital Marketing of your business.
-But there are many Google Analytics metrics and reports that you must know to get the right conclusions and take the necessary action.
+But there are many Google Analytics metrics and reports that you must know about to reach the right conclusions and take the necessary action.
 Whether you do it yourself or work with an expert analyst, it’s important to understand what metrics you really need to pay attention to.
 While Keywords are important, it’s not the only metric you need to consider to determine your campaign’s success.
-There are many ways to measure, and whichever you choose, you should remember the following.
+There are many ways to measure success, and whichever you choose, you should remember the following.

-Landing Pages are the pages on your site with the most traffic that your visitors find the most important.
+Landing Pages are the pages on your site with the most traffic because your visitors find the most important information there.
 These are the pages where users visit directly without first having visited another page on your site.
-The information you receive from this metric can give you an idea of which pages on your site are performing well and which of them your visitors find more useful.
-So you understand that this information is especially useful when you create new content on your site.
+The information you receive from this metric can give you an idea of which pages on your site are performing well and which of them are more useful to your visitors.
+So you understand that this information is especially significant when you create new content on your site.
 You can also see which pages have poor performance and design a strategy to address these weaknesses.
 When you determine how your pages are ranked based on the traffic they receive, then you can determine which pages are best optimized.

-Certainly some of these metrics were used during your report, but you may not have understood how important they are.
+Certainly, some of these metrics were used during your report, but you may not have understood how important they are.
 But now that you have a full picture of what these Google Analytics metrics can tell us, you can use them to perform successful SEO actions.
 Go to your Analytics and look deeper into these numbers and see how successful your campaign is.
-If you have difficulty locating these metrics or have questions about some other metrics then you can ask experts and send us an email at firstname.lastname@example.org.
+If you have difficulty locating these metrics or have questions about some other metrics, you can ask our experts by sending an email at firstname.lastname@example.org.